 We will learn the R statistical language.
 You might want to get A Beginner's Guide to R, by Zuur, leno and Meesters and/or Applied Econometrics with R by Kleiber and Zeileis.
+Hadley Wickham, R for Data Science is a terrific resource although it goes much deeper - that's a good book if you're planning on going farther.
 This course uses the textbook by James H Stock and Mark W Watson, Introduction to Econometrics, Pearson.
 Earlier editions are very close substitutes.
 You may wish to get the accompanying study guide, but it is not necessary.